Nora Fry Lavrin: Later life

 After the War Lavrin illustrated books on Slovene literature such as Vladimir Levstik, An Adder’s Nest (1931, 1943), Ivan Cankar’s The Bailiff Yerney and his Rights (London 1946), and The Ward of Our Lady of Mercy (Slovenia 1976), and Matej Bor’s A Wanderer in the Atomic Age (1967 and 1970).
-She also illustrated translations of several English classics into Slovene such as Villete by Charlotte Brontë (Ljubljana 1965), The Tenant of Wildfell Hall by Anne Brontë, and The Return of the Native, Far from the Madding Crowd and The Mayor of Casterbridge by Thomas Hardy.
-Among her publications is a personal memoir of the relationship between D. H. Lawrence, Jessica Chambers, a friend of his youth portrayed in Sons and Lovers, and Frieda Weekley (née von Richthofen), his mistress and wife.
-It was published posthumously in 1987 as D. H. Lawrence.
+She illustrated translations of several English classics into Slovene such as Villete by Charlotte Brontë (Ljubljana 1965), The Tenant of Wildfell Hall by Anne Brontë, and The Return of the Native, Far from the Madding Crowd and The Mayor of Casterbridge by Thomas Hardy.
+Among her publications is a personal memoir of the relationship between D. H. Lawrence, Jessie Chambers, a friend of his youth portrayed in Sons and Lovers, and Frieda Weekley (née von Richthofen), his mistress and wife.
+It was published posthumously in 1986 as D. H. Lawrence.
 Nottingham Connections.
+The book has 23 woodcuts by Lavrin, and a review in The D.H.
+Lawrence Review said "Despite the book's many shortcomings, students of Lawrence will want at least to thumb through the pictures".

 In 1952 she published The Hop Dog (1952) in collaboration with Molly Thorp.
 The story was later adapted into a children’s film, Adventure in the Hopfields (1954).
 Lavrin's interest in ballet sets and costumes resulted in her designs for Love and Litigation, choreographed by Pino Mlakar for the Slovene National Dance Company in 1956.
-She left sketches of the Colonel de Basil's Ballet Russe when it toured England in the 1930s.
+She left sketches of the Ballet Russe de Monte-Carlo when it toured England in the 1930s.

-Lavrin also created many portraits sketches from daily life on paper in the 1950s.
-Her landscape oil works and watercolor portraits of her children and family are mostly held in private collections.
+Lavrin made portraits and sketches from daily life on paper in the 1950s.
+Her landscape oil works and watercolour portraits of her children and family are mostly held in private collections.
 The Ashmolean Museum at Oxford has a collection of her original illustrations.
-She is also represented in the collection of the Maribor Art Gallery in Slovenia.
-Her dry points of Yugoslavia published in 1935, in which the landscape is expressed in volumes and the people are captured as in snap shots.
-The Yugoslavia dry points aimed at witnessing a country and its people and have a very important historical value as they captured a region that would change irreversibly after World War II.
+She is represented in the collection of the Maribor Art Gallery in Slovenia.
+Her drypoints of Yugoslavia published in 1935 captured a region that would change irreversibly after the Second World War.